 Disaster relief and community recovery

-In the wake of a crisis or natural disaster in Queensland, Lifeline is there to help people deal with trauma and cope with grief and loss.
+In the wake of a crisis or environmental disaster in Queensland, Lifeline is there to help people deal with trauma and cope with grief and loss.

-At the request of authorities, the Lifeline Community Recovery team will visit a community to provide counselling and ‘psychological first-aid’ in the weeks and months after bushfires, floods, drought, cyclones, pandemics and tragedy.
+At the request of authorities and community leaders, the Lifeline Community Recovery team will visit a community to provide mental health support and psychological first aid in the weeks and months after bushfires, floods, drought, cyclones, pandemics and tragedy.
 We support people as they work through shock and begin to come to grips with their experiences.

 The Community Recovery team